andreaswandem-edu/.github/profile/README.md

 ---

-This organization includes completed exam and assignments from my univeristy studies at [@Kristiania](https://github.com/kristiania), as well as other courses i completed.
+This organization includes completed exam and assignments from my university studies at [@Kristiania](https://github.com/kristiania), as well as other courses i completed.
 Content and documentation are primarily in Norwegian.

 ---